-I wrote this ritual four years ago in a narrative style and was my first one in the moon series.
+I wrote this ritual five years ago in a narrative style and was my first one in the moon series.
 Thus, holds a special place in my heart!
 I hope you resonate deeply with the sacred space you create for the dualities within to thrive.

 Original Blog Post